WeichenZhou/PALMER/README.md

 ```
 --IMPORTANT--
 If you have met error information saying 'Blast engine error', please try to re-run PALMER with sufficient memory and storage.
-It the issue in BLASTn which causes some glitch in outputting results.
+It is the issue in BLASTn which causes some glitch in outputting results.
 ```

 ## Citation